Cutting Edge Stencils

 Just a few years later, and I was stenciling on walls and ceilings in people’s homes, creating beautiful faux finishes, frescoes and murals and my stencil collection grew tremendously!
 At this point we were cutting our own vinyl masking stencils too, and used them for very intricate decorating, such as marquetry inlayed floors and painted ceilings.
 Our creativity soared, and we embraced the unique challenges of each project with joy and excitement.
 However, I always dreamt of starting our own stencil company, and finally, in 2008, the opportunity presented itself!
 In only a few years, Cutting Edge Stencils became a blooming family business, with our son Alex running our production and overseeing our studio.

-Greg builds beautiful adirondack gazebos and furniture and is an accomplished guitar player with his own rock band!
+Greg builds beautiful adirondack gazebos and furniture and is an accomplished guitar player with his own rock band called Get Out Of My Car.
 He loves to record his music and produces our Stencil Videos!